 Barafundle Bay is, as has already been mentioned briefly in a past post, one of the best beaches in Pembrokeshire, including the fact that it reaches high in various lists of the best beaches in Europe & the World.
-I really enjoy visiting this place when i can although i keep this to a minimum.
-Being someone who only lives twenty minutes away it is very tempting to visit Barafundle every time.
+I enjoy visiting this place when I can although i keep this to a minimum.
+Being someone who only lives twenty minutes away, it is very tempting to visit Barafundle every time.
 I make at least three visits, one in summer, then one in spring & another in December.
-December is the best time for me as the sun is setting as you approach the beach, just above the wall and stairs before you enter the beach, making it a nice sunset setting.
+December is the best time for me as the sun is setting as you approach the beach, just above the wall and stairs before you enter the beach, making it a beautiful sunset setting.

 Getting to Barafundle Bay

-There is also a car park at Broad Haven South or Bosherston Lily Ponds but this will take you longer.
+There is also a car park at Broad Haven South or Bosherston Lily Ponds, but this will take you longer.
 Also, you have to pay a fee to park as all these car parks are National Trust owned.
-When i visit it, it is mostly in the evenings or during a period when it is free so i am lucky there, however you may want to check if you have to pay before visiting.
+When I visit it, it is mostly in the evenings, or during a period when it is free, so I am lucky there; however, you may want to check if you have to pay before visiting.

 Walking along the Coast Path to Barafundle Bay

 Once the steep steps at Stackpole Quay have been negotiated, it is a relatively peaceful & easy walk.
 Follow the path, and you will know when you arrive as it will be the first beach you will see.
 The track itself is quite flat with the odd incline but nothing steep to stop you taking a break for a minute.
 You will stay though as you take in the sites.
 Look behind as you walk and you will see Manorbier on a bright day.
 Also, there are some great features along the coastline as you get nearer to the beach.